funkelab/drosophila_neurotransmitters/README.md

 # Drosophila Neurotransmitters

-This repository contrains data on neurotransmitters emitted by cell type in Drosophila Melanogaster.
+This repository contains data on neurotransmitters emitted by cell type in Drosophila Melanogaster.
 It is stored in the form of a CSV file with version control through GitHub PRs.

 ## How to change data